DigiPie/kaya-folio/README.md

 The Blog and Docs pages are provided by [Docusaurus v2](https://v2.docusaurus.io/).

-As for the Landing, Projects and About pages, I built them using [ReactJS](https://reactjs.org/).
+As for the Landing and Projects pages, I built them using [ReactJS](https://reactjs.org/).

 ## Can I use this